Readit News logoReadit News

 For anticipation, just add an extra initial velocity in the opposite direction and let the closed-form solution handle the time evolution.
 The main trick here is to keep both position and velocity as state.
 There is no need to “step through the simulation”.

-creata · a month ago
+creata · 8 months ago

 Material Design 3's "motion physics system" uses damped harmonic oscillators, too.
 The parameters (undamped angular frequency omega0 and damping ratio zeta) they use are on this page: